Magnificent Things to Do in Mexico in October When Everyone Else Is Raking Leaves

 Bask on Beaches That Finally Have Room for Your Towel

-Puerto Vallarta in October achieves the meteorological equivalent of winning the lottery—average temperatures of 82°F, humidity that no longer requires toweling off between bites at dinner, and ocean temperatures hovering at a perfect 80°F. Similar conditions grace Los Cabos, where the unbearable summer heat retreats while the water remains bathtub-warm with visibility for snorkeling extending beyond 30 feet.
+Puerto Vallarta in October achieves the meteorological equivalent of winning the lottery—average temperatures of 82°F, humidity that no longer requires toweling off between bites at dinner, and ocean temperatures hovering at a perfect 80°F. Understanding the weather in Mexico in October helps explain why this timing feels like nature’s gift to travelers.
+Similar conditions grace Los Cabos, where the unbearable summer heat retreats while the water remains bathtub-warm with visibility for snorkeling extending beyond 30 feet.
+The weather in Puerto Escondido in October offers comparable coastal perfection for surfers and beach enthusiasts.
 Neither destination has yet been invaded by the winter snowbirds, meaning beaches have space, restaurants have tables, and hotel pools don’t resemble human soup.

 Mid-range accommodations that command $250-350 nightly during winter holidays can be booked for $120-200, leaving extra budget for experiences like sunset sails ($45-85) or fishing charters ($200-400) that also benefit from reduced competition.
 While friends back home post forlorn final beach day photos from Malibu wearing hoodies and pretending not to be cold, visitors to Mexican beaches in October enjoy what summer is supposed to feel like but rarely does in America’s coastal regions.